David Hobbs helped make these videos

 If you need to replace a blown fuse in your Solara, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Solara.

-Small bulbs that burn out regularly - did you know you can replace these with LED lights?2002 Toyota Solara SLE 3.0L V6 Coupe
+White light when you back up - yup, they burn out and you can replace them with bright LEDs2002 Toyota Solara SLE 3.0L V6 Coupe